charredgrass/node-backpacktf/README.md

 ###ErrorCodes

-This is the only one that's actually an enum (the others are objects).
-It contains the data from [SteamKit](https://github.com/SteamRE/SteamKit) for .NET about Steam Error codes - not necessarilly related to backpack.tf but useful for telling users what the problem is in any trade bot thing.
+This contains the data from [SteamKit](https://github.com/SteamRE/SteamKit) for .NET about Steam Error codes - not necessarilly related to backpack.tf but useful for telling users what the problem is in any trade bot thing.

 #Methods